akkisahu176/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 ```
 API-INTEGRATION-AND-DATA-VISUALIZATION/
-├── city.list.json          # List of cities (from OpenWeatherMap)(will be downloaded automatiacally on first execution)
+├── city.list.json          # List of cities (from OpenWeatherMap)(will be downloaded automatically on first execution)
 ├── weather_dashboard.py    # Main application script
 ├── .env                    # Contains your API key (DO NOT UPLOAD)
 ├── .gitignore              # Includes .env and apienv/